jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The Industrial Age's levers of power were very generic.
 Education meant schools, textbooks, teachers.
 Health care meant hospitals, nurses, doctors.
 Transportation meant vehicles, roads, and airports.

-If we wanted to improve any of these areas, it meant buying more.
+If we wanted to improve education, health-care, transportation it meant buying more.
 In the era of mass-production more was always better.

 Keep that in mind as we adapt ourselves to the Internet Age.
-More spending for school textbooks, hospital beds, road construction are not always good things.
+More spending for school textbooks, hospital beds, roadways are not always good things.
 In fact, they're often signs we're sticking with "Woodstock" 1969 lifestyle, instead of thinking up more efficient ways to live our lives.

 ![Frontline movies full](/img\diagrams\traffic.jpg)
 _I don't have to tell you where this is, because it's everywhere.
 More roads doesn't solve our transportation problems.
 Thinking it does, only limits your options as a player god._